jater12/reactnd-project-myreads-starter/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Project Description
+This project displays books that is loaded from a server and allows the user to assign books to certain shelves.
+It supports querying

+## Installing Prorject
+Run npm start and npm install